treeverse/lakeFS/docs/howto/garbage-collection.md

 Follow [rclone documentation](https://rclone.org/docs/) to configure remote access to the underlying storage used by lakeFS.
 Replace `LAKEFS_STORAGE_NAMESPACE` with remote:bucket/path which points to the lakeFS repository storage namespace.
-The `BACKUP_STORAGE_LOCATION` attribute points to a location for backing up the objects that will be deleted.
+The `BACKUP_STORAGE_LOCATION` attribute points to a storage location outside your lakeFS storage namespace into which you want to save the backup.

 #### Backup command